Modern Slavery & Human Trafficking Statement

 3. Due diligence processes for slavery and human trafficking

 - H&W is a manufacturer of beer and a provider of pub, restaurant and accommodation facilities.
 H&W has its head office in the UK and all trading outlets are in the UK.

 - The group has an annual turnover in excess of £36m.

 - H&W’s business is organised into two principal business units: Pubs and Drinks.

-- As part of our initiative to identify and mitigate risk: -
+- As part of H&W’s initiative to identify and mitigate risk -

-- the geographical scope of H&W’s licensed premises are limited to ensure optimum supervision of the use of its properties;
+(a) the geographical scope of H&W’s licenced premises are limited to ensure optimum supervision of the use of its properties;

 - H&W has in place systems to encourage the reporting of concerns and the protection of whistle blowers.

 - H&W’s supply chains include the sourcing of raw materials principally related to the provision of food and drink, some of which are from overseas.